samhitha-yalavarthi/onlyclick-recuritment/readme.md

 1️⃣ Fork the repository & create a branch (`<name>-<role>`).
 2️⃣ Complete the assigned task & commit changes.
 3️⃣ Create a **Pull Request (PR)**.
 4️⃣ Add proper documentation in the PR description.
+5️⃣ UI / UX Designers also create a PR with the figma link in a file and the prototype link

 ⏳ **Deadline: 14/03/2025**
 🔥 **Bonus Challenge (Optional)** Each team member has extra challenges to go beyond expectations! 🚀